derekhammondkc/derekhammond.github.io/_posts/2016-9-10-simple-solution-to-traffic.md

 lead_text: 'Ban Humans from the road.'
 ---

 Structually Systematized Solution.
 Self driving cars can talk to each other at the speed of light.
 So there's no need for an intersection.
 No Intersections.
 No more traffic lights.
+No more monkeys driving cars

 The best intersection is no intersection.